Livingdead1989/livingdead1989.github.io/_posts/2021-10-6-home-assistant-vm-on-proxmox.md

 All this sounds great but why virtualise Home Assistant using Proxmox, why not just use a Raspberry Pi?
 This is a good question and for me the answer is simple, I already have Proxmox so it makes sense to converge this service.
 There is also the added benefit of snapshotting, backing up and duplicating the VM, which makes experimenting much quicker, also the added redundancy of my Proxmox server hardware and control over the VM resources.

-## Let's get started with deploying!
+## Let's get started with deploying

 Home Assistant recommended a minimum virtual machine resources of: